kcp-dev/kcp/FAQ.md

 ## Where can I get the kubectl workspace plugin?

-You're in the reight place.
+You're in the right place.
 Clone this repo and run `make install WHAT=./cmd/kubectl-kcp`.